shobhitka/wilp-mtech/DC/Readme.md

 ## Basic steps

+1. Run everything from inside the package folder.
+Ensure that system.cfg is available at the same level as the python files
-1. Start all the sites in different terminals using following command
+2. Start all the sites in different terminals using following command
     ```
     python3 algo.py -i <site_id>
     ```
-2. If successfully initialized the application will drop in a command line shell for the site as given below
+3. If successfully initialized the application will drop in a command line shell for the site as given below
-3. We can type "help" to see what commands are supported
+4. We can type "help" to see what commands are supported
     ```
     ❯ python3 algo.py -i 1
     Parsed system configuration.